raspberryturk/www.raspberryturk.com/details/arm/3dprint.md

 However, I couldn't get a tight enough fit when I tried this same technique on the servo at the base of the arm.
 I decided to go back to the 3D printing to solve this problem.
 Thankfully, [ServoCity provides STEP files for ALL of the Actobotic components they sell](https://www.servocity.com/step-files).
 This is just one more reason using Actobotics is such a joy, any component or adapter you need a custom part for, the STEP files are all there for you to work with.
 Trossen Robotics also provides excellent STEP files for the Dynamixel AX-12A.
 This allowed me to put the pieces together and build a custom side plate that secured the servo tightly to the aluminum channel.
 I printed this on Shapeways in the strong & flexible plastic material.

 <center>{% include stl.html name="dynamixel_sideplate.html" %}</center>
-<center>{% include image name="3darmbase.gif" alt="Animation of base of the arm, including servo attached via 3D printed side plate, modeled in CAD" %}</center>
+<center>{% include animation name="3darmbase" alt="Animation of base of the arm, including servo attached via 3D printed side plate, modeled in CAD" %}</center>
 {% include caption txt="Visualization of the side plate alone and attached the servo/channel" %}

 The side plate design is publicly available [here](https://tinkercad.com/things/5F510Eoo51f).